rlawrenc/cosc_304/labs/lab7/nodejs/assign/README.md

 #### Deliverables:

-1. Option #1: Demonstrate your working site to the TA in an office hours.
+1. Option #1: Demonstrate your working site to the TA in a help session.
 Bonus marks if completed by early deadlines.
 No submission on Canvas is required.
 2. Option #2: Submit in a single zip file all your source code using Canvas.
 This can be done by exporting your project.
 Submit all your files, but the files you must change are: `listprod.js`, `listorder.js` and `order.js`.
-3. Only one submission for all members fo the group.
-Put all partner's names and student numbers on the submission.
+3. Only one submission for a group.
+Put both partners' names and student numbers on the submission.